 Since 2009, the BC SPCA has successfully advocated for higher standards for animals through new Codes of Practice for:

-Dairy Cattle (including a prohibition on tail docking and a requirement for pain relief to be used when dehorning or castrating cattle.)
+Cows raised for dairy products, including a prohibition on tail docking and a requirement for pain relief to be used when dehorning or castrating cattle.

-Beef Cattle (including new pain relief requirements when dehorning or castrating older cattle)
+Cows raised for beef, including new pain relief requirements when dehorning or castrating older cattle.

 Similar to the Codes of Practice, the Canadian Organic Standards lay out national expectations for certified organic farmers in Canada, as arrived at by consensus between farmers, veterinarians, scientists, government agencies, and special interest groups like the BC SPCA.